mapperoni/site/src/app/docs/quickstart/page.md

 This guide explains how to create your first project so you can start collecting data as quickly as possible. {% .lead %}

-We will create a simple "Get It Done" or "Fit It Ticket" program for our neighborhood.
+We will create a simple "Get It Done" or "Fix It Ticket" program for our neighborhood.
 It includes a map where users can mark issues, and a form where the user can add more information to their report.

 ## 1. Log in and create a team